ElvinLit/Risk-Based-Games-Optimizer/work_log.md

 - Fixed vertical line starting balance indicator on histogram
 - Reorganized graphs into st.columns
 - Created the box and whisker plot
+- Created sliders for the forms to update in real time
+- Reformatted pages of roulette strategies